swetasharma/Continuous-Delivery-using-Docker-and-Ansible/README.md

 COPY my_file /path/to/my_file -- copy files to image

-COMMAND ["START.SH","-X OPT"]  -- comand to run on start
+COMMAND ["START.SH","-X OPT"]  -- command to run on start

 dockercompose.yml allows you to specify the complete multi container environments that can be created and destroyed with a single command